almazhanabdukhat/Data-Structures-in-Java/README.md

 # Data-Structures-in-Java
-Implementations of Data Structures in Java that were required for the university course
+Implementations of Data Structures in Java that were required for CSCI-UA 102 Data Structures

 Getting Started You may run it: